lammps/lammps/doc/src/Speed_packages.rst

   run using OpenMP on multicore CPUs, on an NVIDIA or AMD GPU, or on an Intel Xeon Phi in "native" mode.
 The speed-up depends on a variety of factors, as discussed on the KOKKOS accelerator page.
-* Styles with an "omp" suffix are part of the USER-OMP package and allow a pair-style to be run in multi-threaded mode using OpenMP.
+* Styles with an "omp" suffix are part of the OPENMP package and allow a pair-style to be run in multi-threaded mode using OpenMP.
 This can be useful on nodes with high-core counts when using less MPI processes than cores is advantageous, e.g. when running with PPPM so that FFTs